DeeHants/pyBall/protocol.md

 Multiples devices can share a serial and channel, and be programmed simultaneously with the serial passthru or splitting.
 For brevity, the rest of this document will assume a single device.

-All commands are sent as single "packets" of data, made up of a single byte, followed by a number of 16-bit words in little-endian, the last of which is is a checksum.
+All commands are sent as single "packets" of data, made up of a single byte, followed by a number of 16-bit words in little-endian, the last of which is a checksum.

      02 08 01 00 00 04 00 00 00 00 00 01 00 00 04 0F 05
     |Op|Addr1|Addr2|Len  |Payload                |Sum  |